EliseWindbloom/audio2vmd/README.md

 # Features
 - Automatic **Audio to VMD** conversion
   - Automatically creates a lip-synced VMD for MikuMikuDance/MikuMikuMoving from a audio file
+- Audio file types
+  - Likely accepts all major audio file types for conversion.
+Will convert them into wav files for this program and for MMD uses automatically.
 - Voice detection and seperation
   - Automatically detects vocals from songs/background sounds and seperates the vocals to a wav file before conversion
 - Spilting long audio